Michael-DAmico/Assignment01-04/README.md

 readFlights(String filePath, String state, MyLinkedList flightList): Reads flight data from a CSV file and adds flights to the list if the origin state matches the filter. printPassengerCount(MyLinkedList flights, String airportName): Prints the total number of passengers for a given airport over the years 1994 to 2009.

+# Assignment 4
+Flight Data Analysis
+Overview
+This project simulates an airport security check queue system using a custom implementation of a generic queue data structure.
+It analyzes flight data from a CSV file, determines the number of counters required to process passengers efficiently, and outputs the results based on user input.

+Contributions: We worked on everything together this just shows who took the lead on the tasks.

+Christian

+   	Method calculateMinimumCounters in QueueSimulator
+    	Method addPassengers in QueueSimulator
+     	Method processTheQueue QueueSimulator
+	.Pdf

+Michael

+ 	Method flightSorted in MyDataReader,
+  	Class MyQueue,
+      	Method Simulation in QueueSimulator
+	.Pdf

+  Changes Made:

+  	New class MyQueue,
+	New class QueueSimulator,
+ 	New class program4,
+  	Addition to class MyDataReader
+ 	Updated Readme.

+Project Structure
+1. MyQueue<T>
+Description: A generic queue implementation using an ArrayList.
+It provides basic queue operations such as adding, removing, and inspecting elements.
+Methods:
+boolean offer(T input): Adds an element to the end of the queue.
+T poll(): Removes and returns the element at the front of the queue. boolean isEmpty(): Checks if the queue is empty. int size(): Returns the current size of the queue.
+T peek(): Returns the element at the front of the queue without removing it.
+2. QueueSimulator
+Description: This class simulates the processing of flight passengers through an airport security queue.
+It calculates the minimum number of counters required to handle passenger traffic efficiently based on given assumptions.
+Methods:
+boolean simulation(): Runs the simulation over the range of flight dates and processes the queue to determine if all passengers can be processed on time. private void addPassengers(LocalDateTime ldt): Adds passengers to the queue based on flight departure times. private boolean processQueue(): Processes the queue and determines if the current number of counters is sufficient. public static int findMinimumCounters(ArrayList<Flight> sortedFlights): Finds the minimum number of counters required to process all passengers based on the provided flight data.
+3. program4
+Description: The main class that handles user input, reads flight data from a CSV file, and invokes the simulation process.
+It outputs the results, including the time taken for reading data and finding the minimum number of counters.
+Usage:
+bash
+Copy code
+java program4 <file path> <state> <airport name>
+<file path>: The path to the CSV file containing flight data.
+<state>: The state code used to filter flights based on the origin airport.
+<airport name>: The name of the airport to filter and process flights.